Solving Nonlinear Absolute Value Equations: Introduction

-The above problem can be solved provided $M$ (respectively $\widetilde{M}$) is a $P$-matrix (see below for details).
+\ref{LCP} can be solved provided that $M$ (respectively $\widetilde{M}$) is a $P$-matrix (see below for details).
 It is important to notice that this property can be traced back to the matrix $A$; in particular, the property is ensured whenever the singular values of $A$ are all greater than~$1$.
 Notice that this condition guarantees invertibility of both $A-I$ and $A+I$.

-Solving (LCP) under the assumption that $M$ (respectively $\widetilde{M}$) is a $P$-matrix has been treated in several works (see \cite{BG}).
-In this case, it can be shown that the problem has a unique solution $(\bar{y},\bar{z})$ yielding that $\bar{x}:=\bar{y}-\bar{z}$ is the (unique) solution of (AVE).
-Moreover, this solution can be obtained numerically, via smoothing regularization techniques (see~\cite{AHM2018, HM2014, OHBA2022} and Section~\ref{sec:2.2} below).
-In this work, we propose a new method of solving a nonlinear generalization of (AVE), namely the following \textit{Nonlinear Absolute Value Equality} problem (in short, NAVE)
+Solving \ref{LCP} under the assumption that $M$ (respectively $\widetilde{M}$) is a $P$-matrix has been treated in several works (see \cite{BG}).
+In this case, it can be shown that the problem has a unique solution $(\bar{y},\bar{z})$ yielding that $\bar{x}:=\bar{y}-\bar{z}$ is the (unique) solution of \ref{AVE}.
+Moreover, this solution can be obtained numerically, via smoothing regularization techniques (see~\cite{AHM2018, HM2014, OHBA2022} and \Cref{subsec_smoothing_techniques} below). {Inspired by the fruitful link between \ref{AVE} and \ref{LCP}, we propose a new method of solving the following \textit{Nonlinear Absolute Value Equation} \ref{NAVE}